keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 Unknown quantities along measurable dimensions arise in functions returning types such as lists, potentially `null` references, or validation results.
 These outputs have unknown length, presence, and validity respectively, and require specific handling for undesired cases. _Even pure functions produce results having unknown quantities._

 * A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 * Hashmap lookups may or may not return a value associated to a given key.
-Unless you have specific knowledge of the key used to lookup a value, you don't have any guarantee whether the value actually exists.
+Unless you have specific knowledge of the key used to lookup a value and of the contents of the map itself, you don't have any guarantee whether the value actually exists.

 Both of these operations are pure functions and are deterministic, but their results are _contextualized_ by length and presence.
 Any unknown quantity along some measurable dimension requires specific handling in code.
 This means that in addition to writing code that handles a _desired case_ of an operation, code must be specifically written for each dimension that exhibits unknown quantities.

 Side effects as _implicit output_ include **faults** such as the _divide by zero_ error and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
-Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some side effect as an implicit input may influence the outcome.
+Exceptions are categorically nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some side effect as an implicit input may influence their production.

 > In contrast with most faults, a _divide by zero_ error only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.
 >